Undergraduate Course: Design Thinking and Digital Crafting (ARCH08038)

 The first four weeks will comprise an introduction to the theoretical approaches behind the Digital Turn.
 You will be required to complete an individual analysis of a given case study and to present the reached conclusions.

 Simultaneously to this stage you will be offered a set of tutorial hours for the dedicated software packages, and an introduction to a diverse range of digital fabrication techniques.
-You will be required to apply the newly gained knowledge in terms of form generation and digital fabrication by developing physical models according to the earlier mentioned digital crafting techniques.
+You will be required to apply the newly gained knowledge in terms of form generation.
+You will be expected to make extensive use of the designated online and offline learning recourses throughout the semester.

 There will be two critical reviews of work where you will present your developed projects.
 You will be expected to read key literature and to maintain your reading throughout the study period.

 |Academic year 2022/23, Not available to visiting students (SS1)

 Directed Learning and Independent Learning Hours